-Corded drill with a 6-amp motor and 2,500 revolutions per minute.
-Variable-speed dial is built into the switch.
+Corded drill with a 7-amp motor variable-speed dial is built into the switch.
 Lighter weight at 3.1 pounds.
 Keyless chuck.
-Designed with mods in mind, specifically an optional hook or side handle.
-4 drill bits included along with a case.
-5-year warranty.
+Designed with mods in mind, specifically an optional hook or side handle for added control.
+4 drill bits included, along with a case.

 The keyless chuck tends to grip less tightly over time, requiring replacement.
 Reverse setting is a bit clunky.

-This 6-amp, 2,500 revolutions per minute drill weighs 4 pounds and comes with a 3-year limited warranty.
+This 6-amp, 2,500 revolutions per minute drill weighs 4 pounds.
 Its 6-foot long power cord is a decent length.
-With a sturdy feel despite its plastic casing, users are very happy with the power this puts out.
+With a sturdy feel, despite its plastic casing, users are very happy with the power this puts out.

 Louder than lower-powered drills and blows a lot of air during use.
 Keyless chuck loosens over time.
 Lacking torque for heavier jobs.

-A good electric drill has been part of home and professional tool sets for decades.
+Good electric drills have been part of home and professional tool sets for decades.
 Whether you’re driving screws into the kids’ new swingset or drilling a few holes in the wall to hang some artwork, an electric drill is an indispensable tool.

 Then there's the financial saving.
 Many electric drills can be bought for less than the cost of the battery that goes in a cordless drill.
 When you consider the fact that a cordless drill battery will eventually wear out and need to be replaced, it’s easy to see why some people prefer to use an electric drill.